sakixchy/battle_ship_game/README.md

 7. From the dropdown menu, click on "Create new app".
 8. Give a unique name for your app and ensure it hasn't been used before.
 9. Choose a region for your app based on your location.
-10. Finally, click on "Create app".
+10. Finally, click on "Create app". <br>
 You have successfully created the app required for your deployment.
 11. Now go to Settings from your app in the dashboard.
 12. Scroll down untill "Config Vars" section appears, click on "reveal Config Vars".